Class description

 Musical Theatre

 Ages 8 and up.
 Musical Theatre is a combination of dance genres, and usually portrays a story with emotion.
-There is a lot of creative freedom.
-It's a dance style that includes dance technique and acting to songs from broadways and musicals.
+There is a lot of creative freedom, It's a dance style that includes dance technique and acting to songs from Broadway shows and musicals.

 Pom/Cheer